MickeyJsquad/IT-C-544---System-Administration-Project/milestone5/milestone5.md

 - Encryption and Security
     - Encrpyt all backup files in transit and at rest
     - Restrict access using role-based access controls

+To ensure the security of backup files at rest, we will use cryptography and asynchronous encryption.
+The encryption keys will be stored separately from the data at rest.
+Crypto-shredding will be used at the end of a hardware cycle to ensure that old keys are no longer usable.
+Executives and the IT manager will be the only users with access to the backup, whether in transit or at rest.
 - Testing and Verification
     - Peridically restore backups to verify integrity and functionality
     - Document the success/failure of test restores